dotlang/language/doc/RFE.md

 q: can we extend this to package level?
 So we have directories with `[T]` in their name.
 And all of their modules will inherit that T?
 No. It makes things complicated and less readable.
 What if we have `Stack[T].dot` and `Stack[S].dot` files in the same package?
 That would be a compiler error, just like defining two functions the same singature.
+q: What about nested generics? e.g. Map of string to a list of integers. or a list of list of integers.

 ? - Define a new binding type: module
 So we can use `:=` notation and right side implies a module path.